fmnoise/coldbrew/README.md

   (http/get (str base-url "/customer/" id)) ;; function body
 ```

-All meta passed to function name is preserved, so you can have private cached function and add docstring.
+All meta passed to function name is preserved, so you can have private cached function and add docstring:

-*NB: Docstring is only supported as meta to function var*

 ```clojure
 (defcached